davidmalcolm/texi2rst/output/built-in-functions-for-memory-model-aware-atomic-operations.rst

 Target architectures are encouraged to provide their own patterns for each of these built-in functions.
-If no target is provided, the original non-memory model set of __sync atomic built-in functions are used, along with any required synchronization fences surrounding it in order to achieve the proper behavior.
+If no target is provided, the original non-memory model set of :samp:`__sync` atomic built-in functions are used, along with any required synchronization fences surrounding it in order to achieve the proper behavior.
 Execution in this case is subject to the same restrictions as those built-in functions.